ankidroid/Anki-Android/AI_POLICY.md

   template.
 * Contributions that make nontrivial use of AI tools **must** be labelled, with the tool version.

+### Handling Questions about AI Use

+If you are not sure whether a tool or workflow counts as AI usage under this policy, please ask **before** using it.
+Ask your question in a public [#ankidroid-dev](https://discord.gg/xeb7bBZVJ6) so that the answer helps everyone.
+Direct messages to mentors/reviewers about AI usage may not get a reply.

+If a reviewer raises concerns about AI usage in your contribution, reply clearly and honestly with facts.
+Please do not argue about the policy in PRs.
+Repeated arguments, hiding AI usage, or trying to bypass this policy may lead to moderator action.

+### Disclosure

 **Commit messages** **must** use the `Assisted-by:` [git trailer](https://git-scm.com/docs/git-interpret-trailers#_description) with an explanation of the contributions in the description.